 With some funding support the Early Years will have the opportunity to sow more wildflower seeds (including the harvested ones) and grow vegetables.

-Following enthusiasm from parents at the ini?al session suggestions are to hold monthly school community gardening sessions.
+Following enthusiasm from parents at the initial session suggestions are to hold monthly school community gardening sessions.